llSourcell/ISL-Ridge-Lasso/README.md

 ## Instructions

 Upload the notebook to Google [Colab](https://colab.research.google.com).
-That way, you don't need to deal with locl configuration issues.
+That way, you don't need to deal with local configuration issues.

 ## Credits